grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/functional/32 toBeGreaterThanOrEqual.md

 ---
 title: 'toBeGreaterThanOrEqual( expectedValue )'
-description: 'Use toBeGreaterThanOrEqual to compare values.'
+description: 'Use to verify that received >= expected'
 ---

 `toBeGreaterThanOrEqual(expectedValue)` should be called in the chain after the `t.expect()`